-They write on the cd: "Once upon a time there was a tongue shared by the peoples of the Mediterranean.
-This was Sabir, a lingua franca which sailors, pirates, fishermen, merchants, ship-owners used in the ports to communicate with each other.
-From Genoa to Tangiers, from Salonika to Istanbul, from Marseilles to Algiers, from Valencia to Palermo, until the early decades of the twentieth century this kind of sea-faring "Esperanto" developed little by little availing of terms from Spanish, Italian, French and Arabic.
-We like this language.
-We like to mix sounds and words.
-We play Sabir.We sing Sabir".
+Many of the Piccola Banda Ikona's original compositions are sung in Sabir, a lingua franca used by sailors, pirates, fishermen, merchants and ship-owners in Mediterranean ports to communicate with one another: from Genoa to Tangiers, from Salonika to Istanbul, from Marseilles to Algiers, from Valencia to Palermo, until the early decades of the twentieth century this form of sea-faring "Esperanto" developed little by little availing of terms from Spanish, Italian, French and Arabic.

 See live pictures of Piccola Banda Ikona

 The cd "Marea cu Sarea" (out in 2008) was listed among the ten best new issues on the Folk Roots chart, the prestigious English world music magazine, in addition to being listed as one of the best releases of 2008 by the World Music Charts Europe.

 "Marea cu Sarea" was awarded the "Coups de coeur du jury" award at Babel Med 2009 in Marseilles.

 In recent years Stefano Saletti and the Piccola Banda Ikona have toured extensively, playing at major international festival in Italy, Canada, Portugal, Spain, France, Bosnia-Herzegovina, Morocco, Hungary, Greece, Egypt, Capo Verde and Germany.

 Their first album "Stari Most", issued in 2005, was dedicated to the historical bridge in Mostar (Bosnia), bombed in 1993, and which has always represented a symbol of the meeting and passage between East and West